The Hydrologic Science and Engineering Program currently offers the following degrees:

 Some prerequisites may be completed in the first semesters of the student’s graduate program.
-Applicants should have a minimum cumulative GPA of 3.0 for admission to the graduate school.
+Applicants should have a minimum cumulative GPA of 3.2 for admission to the program.
+GREs are required for admission.

 TAs are generally offered by March 15 for the next academic year, so are not usually available beginning with the spring semester.
 RAs are offered by individual faculty to students whom they expect will contribute quickly to a particular funded research project.
 Applicants interested in RAs should contact directly the faculty members whose research interests parallel their own.

 Sudents are required to take courses from a "core list" of 4 classes, and a number of electives.
 A minor degree is not required for HSE graduate degrees.

 - Ground Water Engineering (GEGN 466, taught in the fall by Singha)

 - Surface Water Hydrology (GEGN 582, taught in the fall by Maxwell)

 - Contaminant Fate and Transport (either CEEN 580 taught in the fall by Higgins, or CEEN 584 taught in the spring by Illangasekare)

 - Principles of Environmental Chemistry (CEEN 550*, taught in the fall by Strathmann)